OperationSpark/asd-template/README.md

 ### Events / Logic
 - What events will occur in this game? (timer events, keyboard events, clicking events?)
+- How do those events affect the data of the program?
 - For each "event", write out the high-level logic of what will happen.
 It is better (and tricky) to be as specific as you can while remaining high-level!

-**Bouncing Box Example:**

-1. When the user clicks on the box --> the score increases and is displayed on the box, the speed increases, the box is reset to the starting position.
-2. When the timer ticks --> the box will move forward in some direction, if it hits the edge of the screen, reverse the direction
+For example: in bouncing box, when the box is clicked:
+1. The speed is increased
+2. The point total goes up by 1 and is displayed on the box
+3. The position of the box is reset to 0